 You know, avoidance gets a bum rap.
 People talk about it like it’s a bad thing, but I can think of multiple instances in the last two days when I avoided things and doing so unquestionably made my life better.
 For example:

-- I drove home before a snowstorm picked, thus avoiding driving through difficult conditions.
+- I drove home before a snowstorm picked up, thus avoiding driving through difficult conditions.

 - I refrained from responding to an annoying comment from a casual acquaintance, thus avoiding the stress of engaging in an unnecessarily inflammatory conversation.

 - I avoided the ice cream aisle at the supermarket, thus avoiding both the physical consequences of eating ice cream and the emotional consequences of having to resist it with such immediate temptation.

 I could go on, but presumably you get the idea.
 I am so glad that I embraced avoidance in each of these cases.
 The problem is when following that impulse to avoid something doesn’t actually lead to genuinely avoiding it, but instead just pushes off dealing with it.

 Often that deferral is a time-based thing – putting off something that we have to deal with eventually, often with consequences to the delay.
 The most obvious example is financial – we don’t immediately pay a bill; eventually we still have to do it, and it’s more painful because interest has accrued in the meantime.
 Is it worth it?
 That depends on the circumstances – if you methodically calculated that you’d have the money later and the extra dough you’d shell out for interest would be worth it to have the thing/experience/whatever sooner, then sure.